Azure/fta-architecturalreview/articles/devtest.md

 * **Have you implemented a mechanism/policy to control cost, and turn off resources when they are not required?**

-    Determine if auto-start up / auto-shutdown hsa been implemented to ensure resources are used only when required.<br><br>DevTest labs provides native functionality to control this for Virtual Machines.
+    Determine if auto-start up / auto-shutdown hsa been implemented to ensure resources are used only when required.

+    DevTest labs provides native functionality to control this for Virtual Machines.
 If there is a need to manage  costs for PaaS resources, Azure Automation and Run books may need to be considered.
 (For example, changing the SKU of resource type to a lower level, when not required)

     > [https://docs.microsoft.com/en-au/azure/devtest-lab/devtest-lab-set-lab-policy](https://docs.microsoft.com/en-au/azure/devtest-lab/devtest-lab-set-lab-policy)
     >